-Core Operational Risk: risk that includes the events not covered in any of the other operational sub-risks analyzed, such as Conduct and IT.
-Within this subcategory, both Legal and Compliance Risk, defined as the risk associated to the possibility of legal contingencies that affect Allfunds Bank's business and not related to clients (in which case it would be a conduct risk), and Outsourcing Risk, defined as the risk derived from a third party (vendor/supplier) or from entity another group (intragroup outsourcing) negatively providing systems or services related to the impact on Allfunds Bank's performance and risk management.
+- to any risk related to information and communication technologies. - Conduct Risk: Risk associated to losses due to the inadequate provision of financial services to clients, including cases of inappropriate or negligent behavior. - Legal and compliance risk: Risk associated to the possibility of legal contingencies that affect the Allfunds Bank Group's business, not related to clients (in which case it would be a conduct risk). - Outsourcing risk: risk derived from a third party or from another group entity (intragroup outsourcing) negatively providing systems or services related to the impact on the entity's performance and risk management.